Reports you can prove.

 A scoped report for an authorized organization or care provider, governed by access and consent.

-Reports follow the facts, not the other way around.
+Reports follow the data, not the other way around.

-That ordering is what makes verification meaningful: the snapshot you verify ties back to a specific release, a specific interpretation version, and a specific reviewer.
+That ordering is what makes verification meaningful: the snapshot ties back to the release context and the moment it was generated.